cyclr/docs/README.md

 #### HTML parsing

-Add this option to the md file to enable HTML parsing.
+Add this option to the first line in the md file after the header content to enable HTML parsing.
 ``
 {::options parse_block_html="true" /}
 ``